tinho-mp4/tinho-mp4/README.md

 Projects I'm working on
 -----------------
-* Create a Digital Portfolio
+* Adding new features to the Digital Portfolio
 * Create QR Code Platform
 * Create Acronym Detection App
 * Create an Instagram Clone